Writing Contests: Understand What Editors Want

 There is nothing that will raise an editor's heart rate faster than a great opening.
 Successful writers know how to hook readers immediately.
 Their voices are sure.
 They know how to divulge information so that it raises a story question.
 They win prestigious writing contests and get published because they know how to create and increase tension and interest, which virtually guarantees that editors will keep reading.

-If your opening doesn't already generate excitement in the first paragraph, I offer suggestions for how you might change that.
+If your opening doesn't generate excitement in the first paragraph, I offer personal suggestions for how you might change that.
 I discuss how to create a compelling hook, and how to ensure a distinctive voice.
+I point to strengths and to weaknesses you can correct.

-Because a page or two of writing provides sample enough, I can keep the price of this service very low and still provide you with the important information you need.
-Submit your
+Because a page or two of writing provides sample enough, I can keep the price of this service ow and still provide you with fast, important information you need.
+If you submit your

-manuscript now, and I will return it within 24 hours.
+manuscript now, I will return it within 24 hours.

 How to Submit